afs202005277/JetpackJoyride/docs/README.md

 ## Known Code Smells And Refactoring Suggestions

+These are the smells we have either not found a solution for or fixing them would result in unreadable code.

 ### Large Class
 The Controller class contains many attributes, however, since this is the main class of the game makes sense that the class has all these attributes.